google/tensorflow-recorder/README.md

 #### schema.string_label
 * Specifies a string target.
-* Vocabulary computed and output integerized.
+* Vocabulary computed and *output integerized.*

 ### Flexible Schema Example

-Imagine you have a dataset you'd like to use with TFRecorder that looks like this:
+Imagine that you have a dataset that you would like to convert to TFRecords that looks like this:

 | split | x     |   y  | label |
 |-------|-------|------|-------|
 | TRAIN | 0.32  | 42   |1      |

-First you'd define a schema map:
+First define a schema map:

 ```python
 schema_map = {